Low-Maintenance Vegetable Garden: Low-Cost Ideas to Use Now

 Vegetables that don't require a lot of work include:

-These easy-to-grow vegetables also produce large yields, saving money in the long run.
+These easy-to-grow vegetables also yield well, saving money in the long run.
 But be careful.

 If you've ever grown zucchini before, you know that the harvesting never seems to stop.
 In fact, one of the common vegetable garden harvesting mistakes beginner gardeners make is planting too much of one crop!

-By choosing inexpensive seeds with a high yield, you will minimize the cost per plant while lowering your grocery bill.
+By choosing inexpensive, high-yield seeds, you will minimize the cost per plant and lower your grocery bill.
 Add plants to this list as you see fit for your local climate and growing conditions.

 Heirloom vegetable seed packets cost a bit more than regular garden seeds.
 But if you save your seeds, you'll build your seed bank and won't need to buy more next year.